 For most of us, printing things at home is largely a thing of the past.
-But there are a handful of times where we need a paper copy of a resume, contract or tax return.
-But for someone who doesn’t use a printer with any sort of regularity, spending $200 on a printer is a lot.
+Sure, there are a handful of times where we need a paper copy of a résumé, contract or tax return but that hardly warrants spending $200 on a printer.
 Similarly, going to a copy center can be wildly inconvenient.
 This is where the best cheap printers come into play.

-While you’ll still have to spend a little bit of cash, it’s possible to find a cheap printer for less than $100 that won’t gouge you on ink refills.
+While you’ll still have to spend a little bit of cash, it’s possible to find a cheap printer that won’t gouge you on ink refills.
 Top companies such as HP, Epson and Canon all have affordable options, and some even have added benefits, such as scanning and photo printing.

-But really, the best cheap printers are mostly about printing the occasional document, so instead of considering color print quality and print speed above all else, we think the following features matter most:
+But the best cheap printers are mostly about printing the occasional document.
+Instead of considering the color quality and print speed above all else, we think the following features matter most:

 - Compact size: Considering it’s something you don’t use much, you don’t want a printer that eats up space in your closet or on your desk.
 As such, you want a printer that is relatively sturdy and tucks away easily so that you don’t have to spend much time thinking about where to keep it.